What to know about Alex Murdaugh’s murder trial

-Alex Murdaugh’s family long dominated the legal scene in his small South Carolina county but for the past six weeks, Murdaugh has been on the other side of the courtroom, standing trial on murder charges in the shootings of his wife and son.
+Alex Murdaugh’s family long dominated the legal scene in his small South Carolina county but for the past six weeks, Murdaugh was on the other side of the courtroom, standing trial on murder charges in the shootings of his wife and son.
+He was found guilty Thursday.

-More than 75 witnesses have been called and about 800 photographs, reports and exhibits have been presented as evidence.
-Jurors visited the crime scene Wednesday, as both sides prepared to present their closings.
+More than 75 witnesses were called and about 800 photographs, reports and exhibits were presented as evidence.
+Jurors visited the crime scene Wednesday before the prosecution and defense gave closing arguments over parts of two days.

+When closing arguments wrapped up Thursday, the judge turned Murdaugh’s fate over to jurors, who took less than three hours to come back with their verdict.
+Murdaugh will be sentenced at 9:30 a.m.
+Friday and faces 30 years to life in prison.

 WHAT HAPPENED WITH THE KILLINGS?